Silvermaze, mapping specialist

 Drury Lane

-On the 7th June 1665 Samuel Pepys wrote in his diary that he had noticed red crosses painted on the doors of homes in Drury Lane.
-This was the first signs of the Great Plague known as the Black Death.
+On 7th June 1665, Samuel Pepys recorded in his diary that he had noticed red crosses painted on the doors of homes in Drury Lane.
+These crosses signified that the occupants of those houses had contracted the plague and were being quarantined to prevent further transmission.
+This marked the initial signs of the Great Plague of London, a devastating outbreak that should not be confused with the earlier Black Death of the 14th century.

 Endell Street